Best Treadmills for Your Home Gym Check Them Out

 Types of Dumbbells

-The dumbbells you see in most commercial gyms aren’t the only type that are out there.
+The dumbbells you see in most commercial gyms aren’t the only types available today.
 Other variations possess their own advantages, depending on your training goals, so it’s important to know what’s on the market.

 Fixed Dumbbells

-These are the dumbbells most people are familiar with––a weight with a handle and two lumps at either end.
-These can be made of steel, rubber, chrome, and many other materials.
+These are the dumbbells most people are familiar with—a weight with a handle and two evenly weighted heads at each end.
+These can be made of steel, rubber, or chrome, among other compounds.

-There are fixed round dumbbells, where the weight on either end of the handle is shaped like a circle, and fixed hex dumbbells, which have a hexagonal head on either side.
-Round shaped dumbbells are great for most moves, but if you want to do floor work you’ll want to find a hex dumbbell because those won’t roll.
+There are fixed-round dumbbells, where the weight on either end of the handle is circular, and fixed-hex dumbbells, which have a hexagonal head on either side.
+Round-shaped dumbbells can be great for most moves, but if you want to do floor work, you’ll want to find a hex dumbbell because those won’t roll away.

 Adjustable Dumbbells